greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer.html.md

 :   Displays formatted PL/Container runtime configuration information.
 If a runtime\_id is not specified, the configuration for all runtime IDs are displayed.

 runtime-verify
-:   Checks the PL/Container configuration information on the Greenplum Database instances with the configuration information on the coordinator.
+:   Checks the PL/Container configuration information on the Greenplum Database instances with the configuration information on the master.
 If the utility finds inconsistencies, you are prompted to replace the remote copy with the local copy.
 The utility also performs XML validation.

 **-h** \| **--help**
 :   Display help text.
 If specified without a command, displays help for all `plcontainer` commands.
 If specified with a command, displays help for the command.